 Industrial Collaboration and Training Environment

-The SyGMA lab aims as fostering collaborations between industry, faculty and students at UCSD.
-With the displays, conference room and seperate offices, the lab is a show case for industrial software (OSIsoft, NI) and research at UCSD.
-Visitors can experience the data acquisition in action, while students that participate in the lab or take classes in signal processing can use the OSIsoft PI servers for data acquisition, leading to exposure of students to the OSIsoft PI system.
+The SyGMA lab fosters collaborations between industry, faculty and students at UCSD.
+The lab is a show case for industrial software (OSIsoft, NI) and research at UCSD.
+Visitors can experience the data acquisition in action, while students that participate in the lab or take classes in signal processing can use the OSIsoft PI servers for data acquisition.
 As such, the SyGMA lab provides a training environment for partners and students to work with PMUs and become familiar with the OSIsoft software for data acquisition and data management.
-The location of the lab at the facilities of the SDSC building ensures data is stored at a secure location, whereas SDSC promotes joint academic and industrial proposals to fund research in the area of (smart)grid and microgrid control initiatives with the SyGMA laboratory.
+The location of the lab at SDSC ensures that data is stored at a secure location, and SDSC also promotes joint academic and industrial proposals to fund research in the area of (smart)grid and microgrid control initiatives with the SyGMA laboratory.

-Xin Zhao (to the right) is currently a graduate student with Department of Mechanical and Aerospace Engineering (MAE), University of California San Diego (UCSD).
-His research interests are control-oriented system identification and optimization algorithms for real-time control.
-During his doctorate program, he works on extensive research on modeling and control of Electrical Energy Storage and Devliery System (EESDS).
-In particular, his research includes system identification of EESDS through various modeling approaches, active control for mitigation of power flow fluctuations, and power scheduling for distributed EESDS.
+Xin Zhao was a graduate student with Department of Mechanical and Aerospace Engineering (MAE), University of California San Diego (UCSD).
+His research interests were control-oriented system identification and optimization algorithms for real-time control.
+During his doctorate program, he worked on extensive research on modeling and control of Electrical Energy Storage and Delivery System (EESDS).
+In particular, his research included system identification of EESDS through various modeling approaches, active control for mitigation of power flow fluctuations, and power scheduling for distributed EESDS.
 Previously, Xin graduated with a bachelor and a master degree from Department of Automotive Engineering, Tsinghua University, Beijing, China.